Washington Irving: evolution, nostalgia and imaginary compensation

 In The Conquest of Granada, he described Granada as somewhat “between history and romance”.
 From this period, The Alhambra is the only book that can be compared with the SketchBook.

-In 1832, after 17 years in Europe, Irving returned to the USA that was in full expansion and he realized that the New Frontier was a big source of literary inspiration.
-During that period, he traveled extensively in the West.
+In 1832, after 17 years in Europe, Irving returned to the USA which was in full expansion and he realized that the New Frontier was a big source of literary inspiration.
+During that period, he travelled extensively in the West.
 Results:

 - A Tour of the Prairie (1835)

 - Asteria and The Adventure (1836)

 Irving has always been interested in the Frontier.
-Like James Fenimore Cooper’s The Pioneers, in a way, Irving thought of his western books of the 1830’s not just as literary experimentations but also as a concrete contribution to the west world expansion of the USA and the realization of his “manifest destiny”.
+Like James Fenimore Cooper’s The Pioneers, in a way, Irving thought of his Western books of the 1830s not just as literary experimentations but also as a concrete contribution to the Western world expansion of the USA and the realization of his “manifest destiny”.

-James Fenimore Cooper: the voice of the Frontier as general critique
+James Fenimore Cooper: the voice of the Frontier as a general critique

-Jacksonian democracy’s rise and its effect on the Frontier represent the most important elements in the historical background of Cooper’s fictions.
+Jacksonian democracy’s rise and its effect on the Frontier represent the most important elements in the historical background of Cooper’s fiction.
 1829-1837: democratic populist campaign based on a fight for poop people (land, farms and realization of the American dream) but no place for Indians.

-Cooper’s role in this history of American literature: his representation of the Frontier certainly appears as his greatest contribution to an authentically American literature.
+Cooper’s role in this history of American literature: his representation of the Frontier certainly appears as his greatest contribution to authentically American literature.
 Cooper transformed the American Frontier into a symbol of a national myth.

 - The Pioneer (1823)